P.E.I. Parkinson's group refuses to give up efforts during pandemic | CBC News

 People need to know that they're not alone in the world.— Irene Doyle, Parkinson's Canada P.E.I.
 Chapter

-According to Miller and Roberts, movement will not cure the disease.
+According to Millar and Roberts, movement will not cure the disease.
 But it can slow the progression.

-"Sometimes it can be very daunting for people," said Miller.
+"Sometimes it can be very daunting for people," said Millar.
 "Exercise can be anything where you're moving around and elevating your heart rate.

 "Something is better than nothing."